mickare/gitlab-runner-service/README.md

 ## Modification

+You are free to modify this project to your needs.
+If you have nice enhancements free to contribute back here, or make a fork so others can benefit.

 ### Gitlab Runner Image

 If you want to change the Gitlab runner image, or use a custom DTR (Docker Trusted Registry), then edit in the `docker-compose.yml` the line `image: gitlab/gitlab-runner:latest`.